Memorials and Society:

 expectations, negotiations and artistic articulations

-As part of the process towards realizing the National Memorial for 22 July, KORO facilitates open events with the aim of supporting public discussions and critical discourse around the histories and possibilities for memorials today.
+As part of the process towards realizing the National Memorial for 22 July, KORO has organized open events to facilitate public discussions and critical discourse around the histories and possibilities for memorials today.

-The seminar series Memorials and Society: expectations, negotiations and artistic articulations is a forum for professionals in the fields of public art and memory work to share knowledge with the public and the jury.
-The seminars are streamed and recorded and below you will find more information about the seminars and links to recordings of past events.
+The seminar series Memorials and Society: expectations, negotiations and artistic articulations has been a forum for professionals in the fields of public art and memory work to share knowledge with the public and the jury.
+The seminars were streamed and recorded and below you will find more information about the seminars and links to recordings of the events.

 (Some lectures are in Norwegian, others in English.)